groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 #### Preparation of X509 certificates

 The most important point for the preparation of a certificate for importation into the DSAS is to know the provenance of the certificate.
-Ideally the certificate directly by the software editor via a secure method.
+Ideally the certificate is supplied directly by the software editor via a secure method.
 A usual means of recovering a certificate is directly from the editors website use https.
 However, this is not always possible, especially for Symantec as above.

 In the absence of distribution via a website, all the certificates used for